-If you have Jetpack and WooCommerce Shipping & Tax installed you can start automatically calculating taxes by connecting your store to WordPress.com.
+If you selected WooCommerce Tax and have Jetpack installed, you can start automatically calculating taxes by connecting your store to WordPress.com.
 Visit this page if you want to learn more automated taxes and the countries where it’s available.

 If you click to connect your store you’ll be redirected to the WordPress.com flow, so you can create an account or login to an existing account.

-After you finish that process, you’ll be redirected to the tax tasks where you can enable the automated taxes calculation by selecting “Yes please.”
+After you finish that process, you’ll be redirected to the tax task where you can enable the automated taxes calculation by selecting “Yes please.”

 If you choose to set up tax rates manually you will be redirected to the WooCommerce Settings.
 See the documentation on setting up taxes in WooCommerce to learn more about how to set them up manually.

 In this step, you can select and activate one or more options to accept online payments and offline payments.
 All payments extensions are free and we automatically install and activate them upon selection.

 In some payment gateways, such as WooCommerce Payments, Stripe, and PayPal, we help you create an account in the payment provider, go through the authentication flow and complete the process within this step, so you can start accepting payments right away.

 There are a few possible scenarios, depending on where your store is located and the information you provided during the store profiler.